sweetrdf/rdfInterface/EasyRdfReadme.md

 * High-level classes for most common RDF structures like collections and containers.
 * Automatic mapping of RDF date/time literals to PHP date/time objects.\
   Maybe someone at some point will provide a `rdfInterface\Literal` implementation capable of doing that (it's not a rocket science) but here and now there is no such implementation available.
+* Use shortened URIs all around.\
+  TODO - elaborate on why the EasyRdf approach to URI shortening is wrong by design.